Thursday, September 20

 Love Thy Keyboard

 Keyboard accessibility is extremely critical, as many assistive devices emulate the keyboard.
 Using semantic HTML one can achieve accessible UI with less code than non-semantic markup.
-Managing and guiding focus, along with Semantic HTML, developing an accessible UI is not difficult, rather easy.
+Along with Semantic HTML, by managing and guiding focus, developing an accessible UI is not difficult, rather easy.
 Semantic HTML plays an important role in Accessibility as well as SEO.
 Though we are aware of it, it's often overlooked.
 This presentation will share the trade-offs of using semantic vs non-semantic markup with an everyday example and how to manage and guide focus.
 It's a brief presentation emphasizing the various aspect of keyboard accessibility.
 Last but not the least a brief introduction to WAI-ARIA.

 Do You Read Me? — Better Communication for Stronger Teams

 Have you ever had troubles understanding a comment in a code review?
 Made a joke, and it fell flat with half of your teammates?
 Tried to write a document, and run into issues with wording it clearly?
-Struggled to get a clear response from a colleague who’s three floors down, or on the other side of the planet?
-Run into a fundamental misunderstanding with a colleague?
+Struggled to get a clear response from a teammate who’s three floors down, or on the other side of the planet?
+Run into a fundamental misunderstanding?

 Communication is the foundation of how we all work together.
 Every day, we go through pull requests, pairing sessions, meetings, calls, chats, emails, and conversations by the water cooler, in person or online.
 We navigate various communication channels and modes, and try to communicate well with people with different roles, experience levels, cultural and professional backgrounds, and time zones.
 The way we communicate has enormous impact on each of us individually, for teams and organisations.
 But communicating well is incredibly hard—for all of us.

 The great news is that communication is something all of us can always get better at, so let’s learn together, and from each other.
 Based on learnings from work with different engineering teams, this talk aims to inspire you to be more deliberate in how you communicate, and find better ways to hear others, and be heard.
-Leave this talk knowing the golden rules of emoji use for Pull Requests, why every team should have an explicit Code of Conduct for Slack, and what steps you can take to communicate more inclusively, empathically, and effectively with your teammates—and about the great effects it can have on you and your team.
+Leave this talk knowing the golden rules of emoji use, why every team should have communication guidelines, and what steps you can take to communicate more inclusively, empathically, and effectively with your teammates—and about the great effects it can have on you and your team.

 Friday, September 21